Peterborough United midfielder has rejected a move to a rival League One club

 Broom enjoyed a successful season on loan at Plymouth Argyle in the third tier last season, but they are not thought to be the club the player has now rejected.

-There has been a suggestion that Barnsley, the club now managed by Broom’s old Cheltenham boss Michael Duff, are preparing to make a move for the player.
+There had been a suggestion that Barnsley, the club now managed by Broom’s old Cheltenham boss Michael Duff, were preparing to make a move for the player, but the Tykes insist they have no interest in him

 "We did a great deal with a League One club for Ryan,” Fry said.
 “There was a fee and some good add-ons, but he has so far refused to even speak to them.

-"I have no idea what is in the mind of Ryan and his agents, although I have heard his old boss at Barnsley might be interested in him.”
+"I have no idea what is in the mind of Ryan and his agents, although I had heard his old boss at Barnsley might be interested.”

 Posh signed Broom from Cheltenham for an undisclosed fee in August 2020, but has started just eight games for the club.
 The surprise arrival of Sammie Szmodics soon after Broom signed was a factor in his failure to play much.
 He went on loan to Burton Albion five months after signing.